 Childhood Obesity

-Break the habit, 00:52.
+Break the habit (The Precinct Studios, 2011, 00:52).

-At the end of The Precinct Studios (2011) d, they make their audience feel anxious as we think the mom is going to inject her son but also relief and questioning themselves if they are a mother.
+At the end of The Precinct Studios (2011) ad, they make their audience feel anxious as think the mom is going to inject her son with heroin but also feel relief as the mom and son finally bite into their burgers.
+However, it also leaves them questioning themselves especially if they are a parent.

-According to Fowels (1996) in “,”
+According to Fowels (1996) in “Advertising's Fifteen Basic Appeals,”

 The opposite of the need to nurture is the need to be nurtured: to be protected, shielded, guided.
-We may be loath to admit it, but the child lingers on inside every adult-and a good thing it does, or we would not be instructable in our advancing years (p.
+We may be loath to admit it, but the child lingers on inside every adult—and a good thing it does, or we would not be instructable [sic] in our advancing years (p.
 6).

-This advertisement switches what Fowels states and shows us the opposite as we look at the scene where the mom is at the same table with her son as she is about to shot up eroin.
-That scene andmakes the audience questions her.
+This advertisement switches what Fowels states and shows us the opposite as we look at the scene where the mom is at the same table with her son as she is about to shoot up her son with heroin.
+That scene is horrifying and audience questions her.
 We can see why they would do this as we finish looking at the video and know that she is not drugging her son as they bite into the burger but then realize what they are trying to express.
-They compare the most addictive drug in this case eroin fast food.
-This ad is focusing all the who are feeding their children fast food instead of making them a healthy homemade cooked meal and saying they are doing the same harm as if they
+They compare the most addictive drug, heroin, to fast food.
+This ad is focusing on all the parents who are feeding their children fast food instead of making them a healthy, homemade, cooked meal, and saying they are doing the same harm as if had given them drugs.

-This advertisement does make their audience think about how much damage they are doing and may rethink it but, can also be leading their viewers the wrong way up and this is one of them.This ad is focusing
+This advertisement does make the audience think about how much damage they are doing and they may rethink it.
+This is another example of emotional transfer, except in this case, the emotions are negative and fearful.
+Even if we don't buy into such a drastic comparison, by making us imagine the parent shooting up a kid with heroin, we carry that negative association with us.
+As they say, "there are some things you can't unsee" and this is one of them.
+The group has transferred the negative emotion to us in terms of feeding kids fast food.

-Our society views the first advertisement as to how we should treat people but also reminds us we should appreciate everything we have and be grateful we are able to go to school because not everyone around the world has the same free privileges.
-Meanwhile, the second ad implies make better choices for our children because fast food can cause the same harm as any addictive drug. surprises us According to Davis (),
+Our society views the Thai Life Insurance advertisement as an ideal of how we should treat people, but also reminds us we should appreciate everything we have and be grateful we are able to go to school because not everyone around the world has the same free privileges.
+Meanwhile, the second ad implies we need to make better choices for our children because fast food can cause the same harm as any addictive drug.
+It is an ad that surprises us with its negative emotions and images.
+According to Davis (1992),

-we see almost no advertisements and a few new stories that shed negative light on corporations or businesses.
+we see almost no advertisements and few new stories that shed negative light on corporations or businesses.
 This is not to suggest that all of these organizations are bad.
-It is worth nothing[sic], however, that most corporate images appear in ads purchased or stories placed by the businesses themselves, so it’s hardly surprising that the messages we hear are relentlessly positive ( Myth #6).
+It is worth nothing, however, that most corporate images appear in ads purchased or stories placed by the businesses themselves, so it’s hardly surprising that the messages we hear are relentlessly positive ( “Myth #6,” para.
+1).